abchoudhary/Selenium_Basics/README.md

 ```
 **Web Tables:**
 * Get the row and column count by identifying rows and columns using xpath.
-* Run a for loop for both rows and columns.(leave the header out for rows, start loop from 2).
+* Run a for loop for both rows and columns(leave the header out for rows, start loop from 2).
 ```
 row_count = len(driver.find_elements_by_xpath("//table/tbody/tr"))
 col_count = len(driver.find_elements_by_xpath("//table/tbody/tr/th"))